Dr DeAngelo on Challenges With Utilizing Pediatric-Inspired Regimens in Adult and AYA ALL

 Daniel DeAngelo, MD, PhD, a professor of medicine at Harvard Medical School and chief of the Division of Leukemia at Dana-Farber Cancer Institute, discussed the challenges of using pediatric-inspired, asparaginase-containing regimens compared with hyper-CVAD in adult and adolescent or young adult (AYA) patients with acute lymphoblastic leukemia (ALL), highlighting the rationale behind conducting a meta analysis regarding theses regimens.

-Asparaginase, a key component of these regimens, introduces additional clinical challenges in adult and AYA patients, especially those with elevated body mass index, DeAngelo stated.
+Asparaginase, a key component of these regimens, can also introduce additional clinical challenges in adult and AYA patients, especially those with elevated body mass index, DeAngelo stated.
 These include a heightened risk of thrombosis, hepatic toxicity, and pancreatitis, which complicate administration and monitoring, he detailed.
 These adverse effects, coupled with the need for meticulous outpatient compliance, have made the broader application of pediatric-inspired regimens logistically difficult, he underscored.

 Moreover, adult ALL is a rare disease, making large-scale, randomized comparisons between pediatric-inspired regimens and standard adult regimens like hyper-CVAD infeasible, DeAngelo continued.
 This rarity has impeded efforts to generate definitive prospective comparative data, he said.